• Solutions

 Table of Content

-What is Cloud Computing Service Models
+What Are Cloud Computing Service Models?

 Types of Cloud Computing Service Models

 There are three types of cloud service models.
+Let’s look at them one by one.

 • Software as a Service(SaaS)